China vice premier urges hog production recovery amid swine fever

-BEIJING (Reuters) - Chinese Vice Premier Hu Chunhua has urged the country’s main hog production areas to step up efforts to stabilize and recover production, state news agency Xinhua reported, amid a highly damaging outbreak of African swine fever.
+BEIJING, Sept 7 (Reuters) - Chinese Vice Premier Hu Chunhua has urged the country’s main hog production areas to step up efforts to stabilise and recover production, state news agency Xinhua reported, amid a highly damaging outbreak of African swine fever.

 The deadly disease, first detected in China a year ago, has slashed the country’s pig herd by almost a third and pushed hog prices to record highs.